-The ultimate responsibility for liquidity risk management sits with the Board who sets MUS(EMEA)'s liquidity risk appetite, which expresses the level of risk MUS(EMEA) chooses to take in pursuit of its strategic objectives.
+The ultimate responsibility for liquidity risk management sits with the Board who sets the Group's liquidity risk appetite, which expresses the level of risk the Group chooses to take in pursuit of its strategic objectives.
 The Board mandate to the Executive Committee in respect of liquidity risk includes specification of liquidity stress testing, approval of business line unsecured funding limits, transfer pricing rates/policy and the contingency funding plan.